jiricekcz/vect-ops/README.md

 ### In place addition

 VectOps provides functions to add vectors to another without creating a new vector.
-An *uncheck* variant is provided, that does not check the size of the vectors.
+An *unchecked* variant is provided, that does not check the size of the vectors.
 It is not recommended to use the *uncheck* variant, because it can lead to ***NaN*** values in the vector.
 You can use the unchecked variant, if you are sure that the vectors have the same size.
 ```typescript
 import VectOps from 'vect-ops';